Seatrekking

 Seatrekking is a sport that consists in exploring the shorelines of oceans, seas, bays, lakes or rivers both above and below the water over the course of several days, without the aid of a boat or a watercraft.
 Seatrekking involves swimming, snorkeling, freediving and hiking, and combines all these disciplines into a distinctive form of sport and outdoor experience.
 Unlike coasteering, seatrekking includes overnight camping and involves trips of longer distances.

 Ethics

 Seatrekking adheres to the Leave No Trace principles.
 Additionally the sport is specifically committed to the conservation of natural environments along the coastline by travelling in small groups to minimize the impact on the environment and the disturbance on wildlife, and by complying with any local regulations and obtaining any necessary authorizations.

 Hazards

 Seatrekking can be dangerous, and is a physically demanding activity due to its engagement with the sea and open bodies of water.

 Seatrekking "...often involves a series of jumps into deep water.".

-When a person jumps from height and impacts with a water surface there is a greater risk of injury or death.
+Jumping from a height of 20 feet (6.1 m) results in a person hitting the water at 25 mph (40 km/h).
+Impacting with the water surface at this velocity is capable of giving a person temporary paralysis of the diaphragm, a compressed spine, broken bones, or concussion.

 In the United Kingdom between 2005 and 2015 there were 83 people injured and 20 people who died whilst jumping from height into water.